John Davidson (British Army officer): Early military career

 Davidson graduated in 1896 and joined the 1st Battalion the King's Royal Rifle Corps as a second lieutenant on 28 March 1896.
 He was promoted to lieutenant on 15 October 1898, and a year later the Corps had been transferred to Cape Colony, where they were directly involved in the Second Boer War.
 With his Regiment he took part in the Battle of Talana Hill and the Battle of Ladysmith before he was attached to the Army Service Corps.
 He was promoted to captain on 25 October 1901, and in late December that year he was seconded for service as Adjutant of the Damant's Horse, a local cavalry unit, with the objective of disrupting Boer commando units.
 He was mentioned in despatches and appointed a Companion of the Distinguished Service Order (DSO) for his war service.

 After the end of the Boer War he returned to a regular posting with his regiment in August 1902, and was appointed regimental Adjutant of the 1st Battalion on 3 September 1902.
 He left South Africa with other men of his battalion on the SS Sardinia in September 1902.
 Arriving at Malta the following month, he was engaged in Imperial garrison service there and at Crete before being accepted into the Staff College, Camberley in 1905.
 After graduation he served in a variety of positions as a staff officer, including as director of training at the War Office from 1908 to 1910, followed by two years as a staff major with the 5th Infantry Brigade.
-In 1912 he was transferred back to the Staff College, this time as an instructor.
+In April 1912 he was transferred back to the Staff College, this time as an instructor, graded as a GSO2, taking over from Colonel Robert Whigham and holding the temporary rank of major whilst so employed..